elliotweiser/elliotweiser.github.io/README.md

 System Administration
 ---------------------

-I won't say too much about this.
-Most of the system administration skills I learned were incidental to my other responsibilities.
-Sometimes I needed to reconfigure SSHD, manage user accounts, or troubleshoot network connectivity with `traceroute` and `nc`.
-I wrote various Bash scripts which used some fun GNU tools like `find`, `sed`, and `awk`.
-I mostly administered Linux systems, specifically CentOS 6 and 7, but I also managed a cluster of Mac Minis responible for building iOS applications.
+The systems I administered were a combination of Linux (CentOS 6/7) and Mac OS.
+Sometimes I needed to configure services, manage user accounts, or troubleshoot network connectivity.
+I wrote various Bash, Python, and Ruby scripts to assist with these efforts.
+I'm sure there's something I forgetting here, so I'll come back to it when I remember.

 Things I'm excited to learn more about
 --------------------------------------